 The hanger needs to be durable enough; otherwise, it can cause bending or hanger bents that would not let you have a straight ride.
 So always spend a bit extra to get the best quality axles and ensure there’s no stripping while switching the wheels.

 You can have various customization for bushings.
 With so many shapes and durometers option, you’ll always find a better way to get the different feelings you need.
-However, if you want more stability and durability, it is best to tend to go with everyday shapes and style.
+However, if you want more stability and durability, it is best to tend to go with everyday shapes and styles.
 However, if you find more interest in trying new things, then change the bushings to get your free ride setup.

-To get a more stable setup for downhill, carving board or free ride you should go for changing the base-plates.
+To get a more stable setup for downhill, carving board, or free ride you should go for changing the base-plates.
 You can try replacing them once in a while.
 It is those types of hardware that you would be able to change whenever you want to if you wish to have a variety in your riding style.

 When it comes to longboards, the trucks are the most vital part.
 They don't at all times come cheap, but it's a good idea always to pay a buck than later feeling sorry for not doing it before.
 These are a few things that could aid you when you have to pick the trucks for your longboard.